Florida divorce timeline: how long it really takes

 Does e-filing speed things up?

 E-filing through the Florida Courts E-Filing Portal eliminates mailing time and is generally accepted same-day or next-day.
-It does not change the 20-day statutory waiting period.
+Final hearing scheduling is still set by the court.

 How long does a contested Florida divorce take?